-If you are pregnant, breastfeeding or considering becoming pregnant, ask your registered medical doctor (GP) for advice about your individual daily needs.
+If you are pregnant, breastfeeding or considering becoming pregnant, ask your doctor for advice about your individual daily needs.
 In particular, women with pre-existing thyroid conditions should not take iodine supplements until they have checked with their doctor.

 Seafood is a valuable source of iodine, but pregnant women, or women intending to become pregnant within the next six months, should take care to avoid seafood that may contain large amounts of mercury.

 Vegetarians can help make sure they get enough iodine by including bread, seaweed and some soymilks that include extracts of seaweed as part of a healthy diet, consistent with the Australian Guide to Healthy Eating.